Chiesa dei Santi Zenone e Urbano

 - E_UNESCO_HERITAGE

-The building has a single nave, with four side altars.
-The emerging apse is semicircular in shape.
+The interior of the building is a single nave, with four side altars.
+The projecting apse is semicircular in structure.

-Along the sides of the nave, four emerging semi-chapels open up, two on each side, hosting as many smaller altars placed on a raised step: the altars of St. Anthony and the Madonna on the western side, and the altars of St. Joseph and the Sacred Heart on the opposite side.
-On the right side of the presbytery is the weekday chapel, communicating with the apse area, and it is accessible both from the nave and from the outside through a vestibule entrance.
+Along the sides of the nave, there are four side chapels, each with minor altars: the altars of St. Anthony and the Madonna on the western side, and the altars of St. Joseph and the Sacred Heart on the opposite side.
+On the right side of the presbytery is located the weekday chapel, communicating with the apse area.

 Chiesa dei Santi Zenone e Urbano